 Respiratory therapy is the health care discipline that specializes in the promotion of optimum cardiopulmonary function and health.
 Respiratory therapists employ scientific principles to identify, treat, and prevent acute or chronic dysfunction of the cardiopulmonary system.
 Their knowledge of the scientific principles underlying cardiopulmonary physiology and pathophysiology, as well as biomedical engineering and technology enable them to effectively assess, educate, and treat patients with cardiopulmonary disorders.
+Shown to the right is the Class of 2014.

 As a health care profession, Respiratory therapy is practiced under medical direction.
 Respiratory Care is specifically focused on the prevention, assessment, treatment management, control, diagnostic evaluation, education, and care of patients with deficiences and abnormalities of the cardiopulmonary system.
 Critical thinking, patient/environment assessment skills, and evidence-based clinical practice guidelines enable respiratory therapists to develop and implement effective care plans, patient-driven protocols, disease-based clinical pathways, and disease management programs.